1jamesthompson1/1jamesthompson1.github.io/_posts/2023-04-23-hugo-website.md

 Of the things that took time in building the website we easily spent about 20% of the time just deciding on the theme.
 We went with a blog orientated theming.
 This was because the main use of the website is going to be displaying blog posts with only a few pages.

-Because of this we didnt want a single page site and instead wanted a home page that displayed recent blog posts and then a few other pages which would have about us and housesitting etc.
+Because of this we didn't want a single page site and instead wanted a home page that displayed recent blog posts and then a few other pages which would have about us and housesitting etc.

 We settled on the Stack theme because it was easy to use and fit our requirements.
 I am sure there are lots more which would fit our requirements but it can be considered lucky this was the one that works.
 There is also a bonus that the atomic unit all the pages are folders meaning that storing assets needed for a post close by is quite easy.

 As I have never used Hugo before so there was some warming up stage as I was just trying to figure out how Hugo and this theme works.
-Because of this it took another 20% of the time to get the basics configuared for our website.
+Because of this it took another 20% of the time to get the basics configured for our website.
 As we got this sorted we had a website that looked something like this:
 ![]({{ site.url }}{{ site.baseurl }}/assets/images/posts/Screenshot 2023-04-23 144122.png)

 From here we could move on to getting stuck in to actually create the website.
 This meant writing and a fair amount of it.
 Filling this out meant the website started to a take a form that was quite appealing.
-We were missing any photos as we hadnt found any that ere suitable but regardless is was all coming togather.
+We were missing any photos as we hadn't found any that ere suitable but regardless is was all coming together.
 This chunk of work easily took about 40% of the time.

 Adding the contact forms and reviews was something that needed some more of my tech hat on.